 • illustrate how scarcity and opportunity cost impact individual and business decision-making.

 • compare and contrast major economic systems.

-• demonstrate a basic understanding of the American economy.
+• demonstrate a basic understanding of the American free enterprise system.

 • analyze how the forces of supply and demand affect individuals and businesses.

-• explain the basic purposes of money and the advantages of trade.
+• explain the basic purposes of money and the impact of inflation.

 • summarize major changes to the American labor force over the past 50 years.

 • describe the development of unions in the U.S. and the impact of legislation on the labor movement.

 • analyze the role of government in our modern economy.